ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 <a name="r1"></a>

-# Reason #1: Girls are More Likely to Leave STEM Fields than Boys Given the Same Grades
+# Reason #1: Girls are More Likely to Leave Courses than Boys Given the Same Grades

 Let's jump right in!
 One argument which aims to explain girls dropping our of STEM fields is that they are 'just not good at them'.
 Believers of this statement believe that girls are not as adept at STEM fields as boys and so get lower grades, prompting them to drop out.
 This author chose to analyze this statement for the two biggest introductory mathematics courses at UCLA and most other undergraduate universities: **Single Variable Calculus and Multivariable Calculus**.